Aaryan-Ajith-Dev/UniLog/README.md

 ---

 ## Contribution
+Aaryan Ajith Dev — Implemented the MongoDB integration module and contributed the design for a unified operation log schema, ensuring consistency and simplifying the addition of new database systems through a shared interface.

+Sai Venkata Sohith Gutta — Developed the Hive module and implemented the timestamp caching mechanism to maintain operation ordering.

+Shreyas S — Implemented the PostgreSQL integration layer, handling synchronization and log-based merge functionality.

 Implemented the **MongoDB module** and designed the unified **operation log schema**, enabling consistency and easy integration across heterogeneous databases.
 This ensures minimal changes are needed when integrating a new database system.
 Typically, only the database-specific handler needs to implement the required core functions using the shared interface, keeping the integration process clean and maintainable.